janbpunkt/wpubg/readme.txt

 WPUBG is a plugin for WordPress which contacts the PUBG-API to get some basic statistics about a player and present those as a widget.

 == IMPORTANT ==
-This plugin contacts https://api.pubg.com to get the needed data.
+This plugin contacts https://api.pubg.com with every visitor to get the needed data.
 Keep this in mind regarding GDPR/DSGVO.

 PUBG API Website